githwxi/XATSHOME/contrib/githwxi/pground/proj001@250424/misc001/README.md

 However, the above lam-expression is not a stand-alone expression that can be used elsewhere.
-In ATS3, one can use the keyword `fix` to construct an anonymous function as follows:
+In ATS3, one can use the keyword `fix` to construct an anonymous recursive function as follows:

 ```
 val fact = // [fix] for fixed-point